Hachem-H/Excalibur/README.md

 Please use this code responsibly and only for educational purposes.
 If you discover any vulnerabilities or improvements, kindly report them to the author(s) to help enhance its educational value.

 By using this code, you agree to these terms and conditions.

+## Note
+The repository is still a work in progress, with the game and `Excalibur-HookAPI` yet to be fully developed._ My development progress fluctuates significantly due to the simultaneous management of multiple ongoing projects, spanning both computer science-related and unrelated domains.